-Vincent Ramos takes title from Jerry Belibestre
+Vincent Ramos takes the title from Jerry Belibestre

 One of the most talented Junior Long Jumpers in the country Jose Jerry Belibestre had a surprise loss in the Men’s Junior Long Jump competition.
 Hence Belibestre who has been unbeaten locally for the past two years wound up second.

 I had a bad day as my check mark was off.
-But i will get back into shape for the Palaro.
+But I will get back into shape for the Palaro.
 Said Belibestre.

 While Jerry (Negros Occidental) coached by Miguel Arca, who was the silver medalist at the ASEAN School Games was well outside his 7.09m PB with a 6.88m effort.
-Also Belibestre was the defending junior champion, palaro champion and batang pinoy champion last year.
+Also, Belibestre was the defending junior champion, palaro champion, and batang pinoy champion last year.
 Jerry goes in as the favorite at the Palaro as Ramos is undergoing college.

 Belibestre is also looking forward to the SEA Youth and ASEAN School Games later this year

-In third place was Aristeo Dela Pena (Arellano) 4th in the NCAA who along with Jerry have qualified for the ASEAN School Games in Brunei.
+In third place was Aristeo Dela Pena (Arellano) 4th in the NCAA who along with Jerry qualified for the ASEAN School Games in Brunei.
 His PB is 6.98M but he was only good for 6.72m.

 Ryan Ornales the NCAA Junior Champion took fourth in 6.61m just missing out on a medal.